 from a couple of weeks to a couple of hours,

 with a preference to the shorter timescale.

-together daily throughout the project.
+together daily throughout the delivery effort,

 Build products around motivated individuals.